eggheads/eggdrop/doc/sphinx_source/using/accounts.rst

 Using Accounts with Tcl Scripts
 -------------------------------
-The Eggdrop Tcl ACCOUNT bind is triggered whenver an existing account record stored by Eggdrop is modified, such as a user de/authenticating to their account while in a channel, or information such as an account-tag being seen that updates an existing user.
+The Eggdrop Tcl ACCOUNT bind is triggered whenever an existing account record stored by Eggdrop is modified, such as a user de/authenticating to their account while in a channel, or information such as an account-tag being seen that updates an existing user.
 However, the ACCOUNT bind will NOT be triggered for the creation of a new user record, such as a user joining a channel.
 The bind is triggered for every channel the user is seen on- this means if a user is present with Eggdrop on four channels, the bind will be executed four times, each time with a different channel variable being passed to the associated Tcl procedure.
 Additionally, in a best-effort account tracking situation, Eggdrop will update the account associated with a user on all channels, not just the channel the event is seen on (and thus resulting in a bind trigger for each channel the user is on).

 In order to trigger Tcl script events to cover all instances where a user logs in, you need to pair an ACCOUNT bind with a JOIN bind.
 This will allow you to execute account-based events when a user joins as well as if they authenticate after joining.